-Slash 4X4 Ultimate will generally benefit from higher viscosity oil when climbing or racing on low traction surfaces.
+Your model will generally benefit from higher viscosity oil when climbing or racing on low-traction surfaces.
 Note: Heavier oil will allow power to be transferred even with one or more tires off the ground.
 This can make the vehicle more likely to overturn on high-traction surfaces.

-From the factory, the front differential is filled with SAE 30,000W (30K) viscosity silicone oil.
+From the factory, the front differential is filled with SAE 30,000W viscosity silicone oil.
 The rear differential is filled with grease, but can also be tuned with silicone differential oil.
-Only use silicone oil in the differentials.
-Traxxas offers silicone differential fluid in a variety of viscosities: